-OPG, and regional and municipal governments work hand-in-hand with the province in planning, practicing, and providing public information on nuclear emergency preparedness.
+OPG, and regional and municipal governments work hand-in-hand with the province in planning, practising, and providing public information on nuclear emergency preparedness.

 OPG works closely with our host communities, conservation authorities and provincial agencies, as well as with a wide range of stakeholder groups, on emergency planning, watershed management, and flood response.
 We meet with emergency responders and stakeholders on a regular basis to ensure they are familiar with local hydroelectric dams and generating stations, and the procedures that are followed in an emergency, such as a flood or dam failure.
 Emergency responders also participate in drills of those procedures.
 It’s worth noting that neither OPG nor its predecessor company has ever had a dam failure.

 Ontario Power Generation